 I saw this title in an article recently about building a relationship with your real estate mentor, and I just had to chuckle having just experienced one of those days.
 Today, I just couldn’t resist incorporating it into my article, because it spells out perfectly in one word what many times turn out badly in a mentoring relationship.

 Everyone that has ever started out in this captivating business of real estate investing has discovered pretty quickly that they need a real estate mentor (or three).
 Some may prefer to utilize the convenience of technology while others want to maintain personal relationships.
 There is just no getting around it.
 This is a business that has a million details and nuances.

 Most of us struggle for way too long trying to make sense of everything on our own which is usually a bad idea.
-The other group of folks, believe that someone can save them all the hard work and just answer their constant emails and texts so that they don’t need to do any work whatsoever.
+The other group of folks, believe that someone can save them all the hard work.
+They think that a mentor just answers their constant emails and texts so that they don’t need to do any work whatsoever.

 So what is the correct way to work with a real estate mentor?